Find the perfect plant for your space by browsing through this extensive selection that we typically carry every year.

 Bird's Nest Fern

 Height: 5 feet

 Hardiness Zone: 10b

 Elegant, long, glossy fronds with dramatic black spines; best suited to moist shady areas that are warm and humid but is somewhat adaptable and makes a great potted plant for indoors; cannot divide this variety, propagated through spores or tissue culture

-Bird's Nest Fern's attractive large glossy narrow leaves remain light green in colour with pointy black spines throughout the season.
-Neither the flowers nor the fruit are ornamentally significant.
+Bird's Nest Fern is primarily valued in the landscape or garden for its cascading habit of growth.
+Its attractive large glossy narrow leaves remain light green in colour with pointy black spines throughout the season.

-Bird's Nest Fern is an herbaceous fern with a shapely form and gracefully arching fronds.
+Bird's Nest Fern is an herbaceous perennial with a shapely form and gracefully arching foliage.
 Its relatively coarse texture can be used to stand it apart from other garden plants with finer foliage.

 This is a relatively low maintenance plant, and usually looks its best without pruning, although it will tolerate pruning.
 Deer don't particularly care for this plant and will usually leave it alone in favor of tastier treats.
 It has no significant negative characteristics.